padogrid/bundle-hazelcast-4n5-app-perf_test_sb-cluster-sb/README.md

 ### Creating Pod

 Create a pod named `pod_sb` with five (5) data nodes.
 The pod name must be `pod_sb` since the bundle's cluster, `sb`, has been paired with that pod name.
 Take default values for all but the memory size which you can conserve by reducing it to 1024 MiB as shown in the ouput example below.
+The included `sb` cluster has been preconfigured with the member max heap size of 512 MiB.

 ```console
 create_pod -pod pod_sb